ilyaemelian/solar-wind-dashboard/docs/Project_Summary.md

 ## Key Achievement

-**Winner** at the **33rd International Cosmic Olympiad** - demonstrating practical application of scientific computing and data engineering skills with real satellite datasets.
+**Winner** at the **33rd International Space Olympiad** - demonstrating practical application of scientific computing and data engineering skills with real satellite datasets.

 ## Problem Statement